yahiakala/routing/docs/caching/index.md

 The routing library will cache data that was loaded by the `load_data` method.
 If you are not using the `load_data` method, then you can skip this section.
 For more details see the [Data Loading](/data-loading) section.

-The data caching behavior is determined by the `cache_data_mode` attribute on the route.
+The data caching behavior is determined by the `cache_data` attribute on the route.

 !!!
 Note